Edu4Chip/Didactic-SoC/readme.md

 ## Basic simulation flow

-Running Baremetal program on IBEX core has been abstracted to `make test_all TESTC=blink` command.
+Running Baremetal program on IBEX core has been abstracted to `make test_all TEST=blink` command.

 This will build HW libraries (`Questa`), executable binary (`riscv-toolchain`), convert binary to hexfile (`elf2hex`) and finally run the simulator (`Questa`).
 Testcase targets folder in sw folder and expects it to contain .c file with same name.
 Eg. <code>sw/hello/hello.c</code>.